DMClVG/Toy/docs/toy_reference.md

 * All of the mathematical operators can be used on numbers
 * `+` and `+=` can be used on strings for concatenation
 * `==` and `!=` can be used on strings and numbers to compare them; comparing numbers to booleans will use their truthiness.
-Functions only equal themselves
+Functions and events only equal themselves
 * `+=` and `-=` can be used on events to subscribe and unsubscribe a callback, respectfully

 Remember, `&&` is more tightly bound than `||`.